-You may think your restaurant’s advertising is unique, but inadvertently copy a competitor’s slogan.
-Whether accidental or intentional, advertising injuries are covered by general liability insurance.
+You may think your restaurant’s advertising is unique, but if you inadvertently copy a competitor’s slogan, accidental advertising injuries are covered by general liability insurance.
 That includes:

 If you use advertising or promotional materials to attract customers to your restaurant, food truck, catering business, or other food service business, you’ll want to make sure your insurance includes this protection.

 Commercial auto insurance: This policy is important for food and beverage businesses that regularly transport food or equipment.
-It can cover expenses related to accidents or damages involving vehicles owned by businesses and employees.
+It can cover expenses related to accidents or damages involving vehicles owned by your business.

 Are you ready to safeguard your food service business with general liability insurance?
-Simply complete our easy online application today (it only takes minutes!).
-Once you find a policy that fits your needs, you can begin coverage in less than 24 hours.
+Complete Insureon’s free online application to compare quotes from leading U.S. insurance carriers.
+Once you find the right policy, you can begin coverage in less than 24 hours.